 Racing is scheduled year 'round.
 Cruising boats race on Saturday afternoons with a 1:00 pm starting gun March through November.
-Beginning in mid-April and continuing through October One-Design dinghies are raced on Sundays with a starting time at 2:00 pm.
-This year we will have Portsmouth handicap scoring so more types of dinghies can compete.
-As daylight permits, usually from mid April to the end of August, Wednesday night PHRF Keelboat races are scheduled at 7:00 pm.
+Beginning in mid-April and continuing through October One-Design dinghies are raced on Sundays with a starting time at 2:30 pm.
+We use Portsmouth handicap scoring so more types of dinghies can compete.
+As daylight permits, usually from mid April to the end of August, Wednesday PHRF Keelboat and Thursday Dinghy races are scheduled at 6:45pm.
 Race committee should arrive at least one hour early.
 Race committee instruction is offered aboard the RC boat during the year, or just volunteer to help out to get experience for your turn.

 Historically one-design dinghy fleets have included; Snipes, Highlanders, Flying Scots, Optimists, Lasers, CR914 (RC model boat), and MC Scows.
 Most of these fleets still have some level of activity today.
 We have also had one design activity in a few keel boat classes including Catalina 22, J24, and S2 7.9.
 Participation in one of the Fleets is encouraged and Associate Members should contact the Fleet Captains.
 PYC is a member of the Dixie Yacht Racing Association (DYRA).
 DYRA posts regatta schedules of all member clubs, helps organize educational opportunities, promotes junior sailing activities, and helps sponsor U. S. Sailing “Ladder Events”.
 Traditional annual regattas at PYC include; The Chattanooga Challenge (Catalina 22’s); Choo Choo Regatta (Flying Scots), The Scowabunga Regatta (MC Scows), Spring PHRF Regatta, The Dog Days Regatta (single handed regatta), The CSC Halloween Regatta (Keel Boats) and the Pig (Keel Boat pursuit race).